-The Potter Tower can take a long time to calibrate, only one surface can be treated at a time, and the accuracy of the dosing and the uniformity of the deposit is now in question.
+The Potter Tower can take a long time to calibrate, only one surface can be treated at a time.
 The standard operating procedure (SOP) implemented at LITE includes two calibration steps for use of the Potter Tower.
-The first step is to adjust the position of the spray nozzle until the weight of spray droplets deposited onto four cover slips placed centrally on the spray table deviates by $\leq 10 \%$ from the mean spray weight.
-The second calibration step is to check that the required spray weight is deposited over the sprayed area within a margin of $\pm 5 \%$ the target weight.
+The first step is to adjust the position of the spray nozzle until the weight of spray droplets deposited onto four cover slips placed centrally on the spray table deviates by \leq 10 % from the mean spray weight.
+The second calibration step is to check that the required spray weight is deposited over the sprayed area within a margin of \pm 5 % the target weight.
 Once these calibration criteria have been met, the application of IRS formulations to the test surfaces can proceed.
 No additional calibration checks are carried out during treatment applications since calibration can take a considerable time and it would be impractical to repeat it.
 Consequently, there is no confirmation that the Potter Tower maintains this uniformity throughout the treatment period.

-What AIs or combinations of AIs have the tests been used for?
+What Als or insecticide formulations have the tests been used for?